Resonant spectral cascade in Womersley flow triggered by arterial geometry: Discussion

 Finally, what happens at very high Womersley numbers, causing the trend to reverse after the resonant peak?
 The answer lies in the second role of $\mathrm{Wo}$: controlling damping.
 As seen across all parametric plots (Figures~\ref{fig:sweep_results}, \ref{fig:parametric_lines}, and \ref{fig:parametric_structure}), the solution at $\mathrm{Wo}=20$ is significantly attenuated.
 At these high frequencies, the damping term $\eta(\xi)(-\partial_\xi^2)^{\frac{1+\gamma_0}{2}}a_1$ becomes highly effective at dissipating the very small-scale structures that the resonant cascade efficiently creates.
 The final state of the system is therefore a snapshot of the dynamic equilibrium reached between the rate of complexity generation, tuned by the dispersive properties, and the rate of complexity dissipation, governed by the damping properties.

 It is important to acknowledge the limitations of the present model.
 By design, our framework isolates geometry as the sole parametric forcing agent and assumes a rigid wall.

+The effect of wall compliance may be estimated dimensionally by comparing the characteristic pulsatile flow velocity $U$ to the characteristic pulse-wave speed associated with pressure--area coupling.
+A standard scaling for the latter is the Moens--Korteweg wave speed,$ c_w \sim \sqrt{\frac{E h}{\rho R_0}}$, where $E$ is the effective Young's modulus of the arterial wall, $h$ its thickness, $\rho$ the fluid density, and $R_0$ the reference radius.
+This introduces a nondimensional compliance parameter $ \chi \equiv \frac{U}{c_w}$, which measures the strength of wall-induced wave dynamics relative to advective and inertial transport.
+The reduced evolution equation used here corresponds to the rigid-wall limit of the derivation in the Supplementary Information; incorporation of fluid--structure interaction would modify the dispersive balance but not the leading-order asymptotic structure outlined in Supplementary Information.

-Our prior experimental work has shown that wall compliance can have a significant, often attenuating, effect on the kinetic energy cascade and near-wall velocity oscillations in aneurysm models \cite{Tupin2020EF, Yamaguchi2022JAP}.
+For large conduit arteries (e.g., aorta, renal, carotid), physiological parameters satisfy $U \ll c_w$, implying $\chi \ll 1$.
+In this strongly sub-wave-speed regime, wall motion modifies the axial momentum balance primarily through $O(\chi)$ corrections to phase speed and through additional attenuation associated with pressure--area energy exchange.
+Importantly, the leading-order inertial--viscous balance that generates Womersley dispersion remains dominant.
+Consequently, compliance acts predominantly as a renormalization of the effective dispersive and dissipative response, shifting quantitative peak timing and amplitude, rather than eliminating the geometry-modulated phase-redistribution mechanism identified here.
+The author's prior experimental work has shown that wall compliance can have a significant, often attenuating, effect on the kinetic energy cascade and near-wall velocity oscillations in aneurysm models \cite{Tupin2020EF, Yamaguchi2022JAP}.
 Therefore, a complete picture of hemodynamic stability requires understanding the interplay between the geometry-driven spectral cascade identified here and the dissipative or modulating effects of wall elasticity.
 Future work should aim to incorporate wall compliance into this reduced-order framework, potentially as a time-dependent or nonlocal damping term, to explore this competitive dynamic.